Aghassi/aghassi.github.io/_posts/2016-02-19-Deploy-Mac-Server-With-GSX.md

 * **Retention Test**: By requirement, and from what I have been told by a Genius, you **CANNOT** look at the screen while this test is running.
 The image is a black and white checkboard, and your brain is stupid and will remember the image for longer, even if not retained.
 You have to look at the result (which takes about 5 minutes to complete) to determine if there is an issue.
 Now, the rest of the tests are pretty self explanatory, so I won’t go into them here.
 The last thing I will say is that you can also boot into our NetInstalls from this system, which is quite nice.

-##### Running on Pre-2011 Mac:
+##### Running on Pre-2006 Mac:
-From my understanding, AST only supports from 2011 up for specific hardware tests.
-Anything before then won’t see the NetBoot images.
-However, here are your options with pre-2011 Macs:
+~~From my understanding, AST only supports from 2011 up for specific hardware tests.
+Anything before then won’t see the NetBoot images~~ AST can support as far back as 2006, as ASD has been integrated into AST as of 2014 (thanks Obstfreak for the correction).
+However, here are your options with pre-2006 Macs:

 1. Hold `N` on boot and run MRI.
 2. Burn an ASD image and run the test that way (although MRI is way faster).